 People don’t always know what they want in a soul mate (it is not as easy as buying dishwashing detergent).
 While we think we know what we want, we’re often wrong.
 With algorithms, online-dating services initially tried to find matches bases almost exclusively on what clients said they wanted.
-But it became apparent that the kind of partner they wanted (age, religion, hair color and the like) did not match up with the kind of partner they were actually interested in, and thus contacted.
+But it became apparent that the kind of partner they wanted (age, religion, hair color and the like) did not match up with the kind of partner they were actually interested in.

 What Matters and What Doesn’t.
 Online dating is a circus of self-deception.